YOUR COMPLETE GUIDE TO DRY EYES

 - Environment & lifestyle: factors such as the weather, prolonged screen time, smoking, and allergies can contribute to dry eyes.

-- Medication: such as those used to treat depression, allergies, blood pressure, glaucoma, menopause, and pain, can increase the risk of dry eyes.
+- Medication: such as those used to treat depression, allergies, blood pressure, glaucoma, perimenopause, menopause, and pain, can increase the risk of dry eyes.
 Certain drugs, such as Anticholinergics, oral contraceptives, and systemic retinoids, can also lead to dry eye.

 - Underlying medical conditions: various neurological, eye, autoimmune, and endocrine disorders can also increase the risk of dry eyes.